15831944/learning-1/Readme.md

 # poc_kakfa_spring

-Proof of concept using spring kafka to see if it could handle the other project with dinamic creation of the topics.
+Proof of concept using spring kafka to see if it could handle the other project with dynamic creation of the topics.

 # karaf